Skip to main content

 $30 million to address major roadways and neighborhood roads with asphalt overlays.
 Staff will determine roadways most in need of repair while also ensuring equity across the four council districts.
 Roads will be prioritized based on a variety of factors including traffic, frequency of usage, and severity of damage.

-• Kentucky Ave.
-Bridge over Rock Creek
+• Kentucky Avenue over Rock Creek Bridge

 • Overton Bridge